 A Rapid Response to Trauma: Providing Mental Health First Aid

-A Catholic Charities of the Diocese of Arlington psychologist used her expertise to be present to those in a moment of crisis.
+A Catholic Charities of the Diocese of Arlington counselor used her expertise to be present to those in a moment of crisis.

 Elissa Wiggins (nee Kergosien) from the Family Services office in Fredericksburg stepped up last Friday, going above and beyond in responding to a crisis situation.